U.S. Department of Energy - Energy Efficiency and Renewable Energy

 FEMP has calculated1 that the required ENERGY STAR–qualified product is cost-effective if priced no more than $2,425 above the less efficient model.
 The best available model saves the user more money: $3,115.
 In facilities that serve three meals per day and operate 365 days per year, such as VA medical centers or dining halls on military bases, the savings will be greater.
 The complete cost-effectiveness example and associated assumptions are provided in table 1.

 |Table 1.
 Lifetime Savings for Efficient Commercial Water Heatersa

 ||ENERGY STAR Efficiency Levelc

 |Lifetime Energy Cost

 |Lifetime Energy Cost Savings

-a More efficient products may have been introduced to the market after this specification was published.
+a More-efficient products may have been introduced to the market since this table was published.

 Complying with Contracting Requirements

 These requirements apply to all forms of procurement, including construction guide specifications and project specifications; renovation, repair, maintenance, and energy service contracts; lease agreements; acquisitions made using purchase cards; and solicitations for offers.
 Energy efficiency requirements should be included in both the evaluation criteria of solicitations and the evaluations of solicitation responses.